tylerhunt/relax/README.md

   * `Relax::Delegator` — delegates class methods to an instance of the client allowing for simple client usage

+It also includes a basic configuration class, `Relax::Config`, which defines some of client defaults and can used as the basis for your own custom configuration classes.

 ### Example

 ``` ruby